reveurmichael/machine_learning/Readme.md

 ## Final score

-Denoting your Continuous assessment score as `T`, your project score `P`, you final score will be
+Denoting your Continuous assessment score as `T`, your project score as `P`, you final score will be

 ```